DimitrisDimitropoulos/nvim/README.md

 4. Custom keybinds neatly organized
 5. Telescope extensions for improved performance
 6. Powerful system with powerful autocommands and a working ftplugin
+7. Scripts to backup and restore your Lazy lock-files

 ## Keybinds